KeplerBoyce/minecraft-mods/README.md

   - Along with planks and pressure plates
 - Orange, lemon, and lime trees (right-click to pick fruit)
 - A few crafting recipes

+# NOTE: This mod is in a very beta stage right now, many things are still a work-in-progress

 Things I'm doing/thinking about for future updates (somewhat in order of most to least on my mind):